Health care advocacy 101

 If the governor opposes the bill and decides to use the veto power, he or she would have to send a veto message to the Assembly within six days (Sundays excepted) of having received the bill.
 If the governor did not sign or veto the bill within the allotted time, the bill would become law without the governor's signature.
 This rarely happens, however.

 The Legislature informally furnishes the governor's staff with copies of the enrolled bill for analysis.
-When the research is completed, the Chief Clerk's office delivers an official copy of the bill.
-If the governor does not request a bill, the session schedule Joint Resolution sets a deadline when all bills must be sent to the governor.
+When the research is completed, the chief clerk's office delivers an official copy of the bill.
+If the governor does not request a bill, a deadline is set for when all bills must be sent to the governor.
 In the case of a veto, the Legislature may override or pass the bill over the governor's veto by a two-thirds vote of the members present in each house.
 If the Legislature does not respond to a veto, it will be sustained.

 The day the governor signs a bill is known as the law's date of enactment.
 The bill then becomes an act or law.
 Most laws take effect the day following the date of publication.
 The date of publication must be within 10 working days of enactment.
 A notice is then published in the official state newspaper alerting the people of Wisconsin of the new law.